 How To Start Eating Better

-The basic premise of eating better is to explore opportunities to level up existing food habits by steering toward more nutrient dense foods.
-And one simple way to do that is to include more foods in your daily diet that GREW, FLEW, SWAM or RAN.
+It starts with making food level ups.
+The basic premise of food level ups is to explore simple ways you can eat just a little bit better each day.
+And one simple way to do that is to include more nutrient dense foods in your daily diet, often called "whole foods".
+These are typically foods that GREW, FLEW, SWAM or RAN.

-If you’re just starting to eat better, then start with one food, one snack or one meal at a time.
+If you’re just starting to eat better, then I recommend you begin with one food, one snack or one meal at a time.
 Take breakfast, for example.
-What foods are you typically eating at breakfast, and where can you make a healthy level up?
-Maybe it's adding veggies to your scrambled eggs, topping your Greek yogurt with fruit and nuts, or swapping your usual protein bar for a hard boiled egg and banana.
+What foods are you typically eating at breakfast, and where can you make a small level up?
+Maybe it's adding veggies to your scrambled eggs, trading your usual yogurt fro a protein packed Greek yogurt, or swapping out your morning latte and a protein bar for coffee with creamer, hard boiled egg and banana.

-A simple trick is to notice where you can ADD, not subtract.
-Instead of trying to cut out all your favorite fun foods, focus on what you can add to your plate that will be nutrient dense, filling and satisfying.
+A simple hack I use with my clients is to notice where you can ADD, not subtract.
+Instead of trying to cut out all your favorite fun foods, focus on what you can add to your plate that will be nutrient dense, filling and more satisfying.

 Not All Processed Foods Are Bad

 Yes, you read that right.
-Contrary to what diet culture would have us believe, you don't need to raise your own livestock, grow your own vegetables, blend your own peanut butter or make your own milk.
-That’s where choosing the good, better and best options come into play.
+Contrary to what diet culture would have you believe, you don't need to raise your own livestock, grow your own vegetables, blend your own peanut butter or make your own milk.
+That’s where level ups come into play.

 Do I recognize the ingredients?